 The goal within this zone is to retain the integrity of the historic scene and to provide for adaptive use through rehabilitation of historic structures.
 Because of their scale, arrangement, and location near the entrance to Fort Hancock, the two parade grounds (Pershing Field and the north parade ground) create a sense of arrival and provide a campuslike setting for the fort buildings.
 The impressive structures surrounding the grounds are architecturally significant and contain a large amount of usable space within a cohesive area, allowing large-scale adaptive use by one or more lessees.
-The other structures, more removed from the parade grounds, are less significant historically and architecturally, but they provide a large amount of usable space.
-Although many of these buildings were not included in the boundary of the Gateway Village as defined in the GMP, their value for adaptive use is apparent.
+Although many of the buildings were not included in the boundary of the Gateway Village as defined in the GMP, their value for adaptive use is apparent.
 Based on this value, the buildings are now included in the rehabilitation zone.
+All World War II buildings within the rehabilitation zone and elsewhere in the complex will be evaluated as soon as possible for their contribution to Fort Hancock's historical significance.

-The rehabilitation zone will be managed through a public/private arrangement that will involve one or more lessees.
-A request for proposals (RFP) format will be used in selecting private sector partners to rehabilitate, adaptively use, and maintain the Fort Hancock structures; it may be issued under the historic property leasing program.
-Following approval of this amendment, the Park Service will develop and issue the RFP, which will request that the prospective private partners propose how they will preserve and rehabilitate the structures, how the historic landscape will be managed, how the public will be accommodated, and what their financial commitment for operation will be.
+It is proposed that the rehabilitation zone be managed through a public/private arrangement that will involve one or more lessees.
+A request for proposals (RFP) format will be used in selecting private sector partners.
+The RFP directing the subsequent leasing of Fort Hancock buildings will be issued in accordance with section 111 of the National Historic Preservation Act of 1966, as amended; "NPS-38, Historic Property Leasing Guideline"; and "NPS-28; Cultural Resources Management Guideline."
+Following review of this amendment, the Park Service will develop and issue the RFP, which will request that prospective private partners propose how they will preserve and rehabilitate the structures in accordance with the secretary of the interior's standards for rehabilitation, how the historic landscape will be managed, how the public will be accommodated, and what their financial commitment for operation will be.
 The Park Service will give preference to uses that are nonpolluting (have minimal effects on air and water quality), are compatible with the historic character, foster the concept of Fort Hancock as a Gateway Village, and further the NPS mission.
 A few of the possible uses are educational facilities (residential or nonresidential), hostels, research centers, conference/education centers, professional offices, a vacation resort, overnight accommodations, restaurants, health complexes, a geriatric center, a vocational rehabilitation center, movie sets, performing arts, courtesy docking facilities, excursion boat operations, and time-sharing residential units.
 Partners will be encouraged to incorporate NPS interpretive themes into their planning and to participate actively in a cooperative interpretive venture.
+Concession ferry service, which is currently being provided on a trial basis from Manhattan and other harbor sites to the Fort Hancock ferry dock, will be continued if feasible; shuttle access from the ferry landing to the beaches and other major features will be included in this service.